ossdhaval/mysite/source/while-coding/janssen/janssen-notes.md

 ```

+### Steps involved in DB setup during janssen installation:

+For persistence types like MySQL, Janssen installer translates `.ldif` files to sql queries and executes them against db.
+Code flow for the same is given below.
+This is can only run be run on Linux as it Linux specific paths.
+setup.py -> rdbmInstaller.start_installation() -> base.py.start_installation()  -> self.install() -> rdbm.py.install() -> create tables, import LDIF files and create indexes.

 ### code improvement areas

 - [this code](https://github.com/JanssenProject/jans-auth-server/blob/dc30f735a9197c9ae3d882b709a24ecc0aac77d0/client/src/main/java/io/jans/as/client/RegisterClient.java#L89) has if condition that executes code based on http method of the request.
 Check if this can be avoided by having rest apis like what spring-boot has where methods in controller are called based on http request method and `if` check is not required.